An Post is a partner of the Department of Social Protection. You can collect your social welfare payment at any of our post offices nationwide.

 - In employment/farming

-Further information and application forms can be obtained through the Department of Social Protection.
+You can find more information and application forms at the Department of Social Protection.